 Lawsuits for Problems with AMS Vaginal Mesh

-The vaginal sling lawyers at Saiontz & Kirk, P.A. are reviewing potential product liability lawsuits for women who have experienced problems following surgery to repair pelvic organ prolapse (POP) or stress urinary incontinence where American Medical Systems (AMS) vaginal mesh or another bladder sling product was used.
+The vaginal sling lawyers at Saiontz & Kirk, P.A. are reviewing potential claims for women nationwide who may be entitled to settlements or financial recovery after experiencing problems after surgery to repair pelvic organ prolapse (POP) or stress urinary incontinence where American Medical Systems (AMS) mesh or another bladder sling product was used.

 Financial compensation may be available through an AMS surgical mesh or bladder sling lawsuit for women who have experienced: